Trifocal Relative Pose from Lines at Points and its Efficient Solution

-However, when the number of features is reduced, as in Figure~\ref{fig:fail} where the number of features is much lower (soup can is invisible), COLMAP fails to find relative pose between pairs of these images.
-In contrast, our approach which relies on three and not five features is able to recover the camera pose.
-Figure~\ref{fig:teaser} shows another example.
-Further results are shown in supplementary material.
+However, when the number of features is reduced, as in Fig.~\ref{fig:fail} (bottom) where the soup can is occluded, \colmap\ fails to find the relative pose between pairs of these images.
+In contrast, our approach, which relies on three and not five features, is able to recover the camera pose for this scene.

 We also created another featureless dataset similar to the one in~\cite{nurutdinova2015towards} but with the calibration board manually removed.
 This scene lacks point features, which is extremely challenging for traditional structure from motion.
 We built 20 triplets of images within this dataset.
 Within these 20 triplets, camera poses of only 5 triplets can be generated with \colmap, but with our method, 10 out of 20 camera poses can be estimated.
 We reached a 100\% improvement over the standard pipeline on image triplets.
 The sample successful cases are shown in Figs.~\ref{fig:teaser} and~\ref{fig:cups}.